-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Sorel Madson Waterproof Boots ($170; nordstrom.com)

-Waterproof, sleek and stylish, these boots will keep your feet dry for many winters to come.
+Waterproof and stylish, these boots will keep your feet dry for many winters to come.

 _______________________________________________________________________________